 The suitability of cloud services will depend heavily on your company’s working practices.
 Your business might collaborate with a lot of outside companies, either for bought-in services or as a service provider.
 In these instances, placing all of the business’s supporting apps on the web will aid communications and remove needless traffic from your network.

 A cloud configuration is very suitable for companies that employ a lot of home-based staff or use freelancers.
-If your staff is all based on site, then many functions can be outsourced.
+If your staff is all based on-site, then many functions can be outsourced.
 Call centers don’t need to have all of their incoming calls routed over your network.
 Even office PABX systems can now be provided from the cloud.
 Keep your data backups offsite if possible.
 Feed gateways to the internet directly into the users or servers.

 Many cloud-based services are metered and extensible.
 That charging model is great for any size of business because it avoids upfront infrastructure costs.
 When you set your own network or expand it, you will always have a period of overprovision as you account for expansion.
 When those capacity levels are approached, you may be reluctant to expand the equipment base of your network until all spare capacity has gone.
 At the point of expansion, you will be oversupplying the service demand again.
 A typical infrastructure lifecycle will encounter points of overcapacity and undersupply.
 A metered cloud service avoids these peaks in expense and troughs in network service quality.

 In the early days of broadband internet access, companies were lax about controlling the activities of each user.
 Office staff checked their private email on the office computer, for example.
 Personal use can get out of hand very quickly.
-Before you know it, workers install their own apps to get live stock price updates or stream sports games while they work.
+Before you know it, workers install their own apps to get live stock-price updates or stream sports games while they work.
 You might even catch users downloading with torrents or watching porn in the office.

 Cracking down on personal use of company resources will make you unpopular.
 This is another example of a networking decision in which executives should be involved.

 Legal problems can arise from some user activity.
 The board must take every possible action to prevent offensive material being downloaded onto their services or supporting illegal activities, such as digital piracy.
-Personal use of the company network impacts productivity, so this is not a matter that justs concerns the network administrator.
+Personal use of the company network impacts productivity, so this is not a matter that just concerns the network administrator.

 Infected websites are a major point of entry for malware.
-You need to control the web access allowed to company employees.
-This can be implemented either by whitelisting — allowing access only to approved sites, or blacklisting — blocking access to a list of sites or sites that include specific text.
+You need to control web access allowed to company employees.
+This can be implemented either by whitelisting — allowing access only to approved sites or blacklisting — blocking access to a list of sites or sites that include specific text.

 Knocking out personal use of the network will free up a lot of bandwidth, especially if workers have become accustomed to streaming or downloading entertainment.

-Implement email policies
+9. Implement bandwidth-friendly email policies

 Attachments to emails generate a heavy load on the network.
 Your company needs to know why so much information is being sent.
 Email attachments and file transfers are obvious channels for data leakage.
 The data protection requirements placed upon companies require you to pay more attention to information being sent out.

 Modern file management systems track copies of documents distributed from central storage.
-In collaborative environments, several people may contribute to the same document, or information needs to be distributed to hasten decision making.
+In collaborative environments, several people may contribute to the same document, or information needs to be distributed to hasten decision-making.
 However, preventing data distribution helps security and needn’t restrict collaboration.

 Distributing copies of documents around the office uses up a lot of bandwidth.
 Document distribution systems send out updates to each person on a mail list every time a change is made to a central document.
 This is a very wasteful policy and results in a duplication of documents stored all over the network.
 In this scenario, your users gobble up your network bandwidth, needlessly filling up storage space and making data leaks harder to trace.